Leaders Larne beat Newry to go eight points clear

 For the last 20 minutes of the half it was all Portadown, with visiting keeper Sean O'Neill repeatedly called into action before finally being beaten by Archer's close-range finish, while Steven McCullough also had to be alert to hack off the line as the home team reached half time in the ascendancy.

-The Ports continued where they left off in the second half with Jenkins coming close, before Ballymena finally came to life with Davy McDaid having a shot saved, but they could not find an equaliser.
+The Ports continued where they left off in the second half with Jenkins coming close before Ballymena finally came to life with Davy McDaid having a shot saved, but they could not find an equaliser.

 Swifts win as Rangers finish with 10 men